 - This one is nerdy.
 I learned (and really enjoyed) how to use Matlab.
 Matlab is a powerful modeling computing environment that uses computations and algorithms to analyze large sets of data to present in visually appealing formats.
 I used it profusely throughout the semester during my Quantitative Methods course.
 My favorite application was during my final project, where I got to explore plotting and interpolating longterm data collected from the NOAA Gooses Reef Buoy outside the mouth of the Little Choptank River.

 - A PhD is not a competition.
-I have always been a very competitive person, mostly in school.
+I have always been a very competitive person.
 I would have secret competitions among friends in high school math classes, and I aimed to have the most cords around my neck at college graduation.
 While a lot of that competitive drive made me work very hard to get where I am now, I’ve learned that it doesn’t really matter how I compare to other people.
 My peers and I at HPL come from different backgrounds, schools, and experiences.
 We are all at different stages of our career; some coming straight from undergrad, some with their masters, and some having worked for years and now going back to school.
 All of our paths are different, and while we will all be successful in the future, there is no need to compare our success right now.

 - I have learned a lot of new laboratory techniques.
 Coming from a Master’s of Environmental Management program, I didn’t take many lab based classes and therefore haven’t had much experience working in a scientific lab.
 On the very first day, I was measuring chromophoric dissolved organic matter (CDOM) using a spectrophotometer.
 I’ve learned how to filter water samples to estimate total suspended solids (TSS) and how to measure absorbance of phytoplankton pigments by comparing before and after chemical depigmentation.
 I’ve also learned a lot of new field techniques (see first blog post) that I had never done before.